A Deep Dive into the Behind-the-Scenes of Movie Production

 Pre-production is the first phase and arguably the most critical.
 This foundational stage is where the groundwork of the upcoming movie gets laid.
 It includes scouting for suitable locations, casting actors, finalizing the script, budgeting, and developing a shooting schedule.

 A film usually begins with a script.
-Writers draft a storyline, which is later fine-tuned into a .
+Writers draft a storyline, which is later fine-tuned into a screenplay.
 This process could take several months, even years, until a final draft deemed worthy of production is completed.
-The script is then handed to a director who, along with a producer, builds the film's vision, breaking down the script into shootable sequences.
+The script is then handed to a director who, along with a producer, builds the film’s vision, breaking down the script into shootable sequences.

-Simultaneously, a production designer works on the film's visual aspects, creating sets that align with the movie's visuals, while the costume designer starts crafting clothes that bring characters' to .
+Simultaneously, a production designer works on the film’s visual aspects, creating sets that align with the movie’s visuals, while the costume designer starts crafting clothes that bring characters’ personalities to life.
 Meanwhile, the process of casting actors takes place, which could range from high-profile celebrities to novice actors, based on the requirements of the characters.

 Production: